mguachun/mguachun/README.md

 - 🔭 Check out my site at https://mguachun.github.io/melissaguachun.github.io/
 - ⚙️ Experience using Ruby, Ruby on Rails, Sinatra, JavaScript, SQL, React, Redux
 - 🌱 I’m currently learning the basics of algorithms and data structures
-- ✏️ I write a blog chronicling my projects and lessons learned along the way at https://1212malka.medium.com
+- ✏️ I write blogs chronicling my projects and lessons learned along the way at https://1212malka.medium.com and https://dev.to/melguachun
 - 📫 Reach me: www.linkedin.com/in/melissa-guachun
 - ⚡ Fun fact: I'm a published visual artist with a passion for digital illustration